 Cost of misbehavior

 Blockchain logistics, of course, is unlikely to stop the illegal activity altogether.
 However, it might put pressure on companies involved to play by the rules.
-Krzysztof Wędrowicz, lead blockchain developer at Espeo Blockchain admits that blockchain technology is not a magic bullet, but that it would be a better tool to keep all the actors honest.
+Marcin Rzetecki head of blockchain at Espeo admits that blockchain technology is not a magic bullet, but that it would be a better tool to keep all the actors honest.
 “When you have many companies in a supply chain,” he said, “and one of them tries to cheat, other members can check on their competitors.”
 Consequences for misbehaving could be a loss of access to lucrative markets.

-Retailers targeting a tech-savvy niche could charge premiums for blockchain-verified consciously-sourced fish, for example, providing consumers with an auditable path to the plate.
-Wędrowicz imagines QR codes on the packaging that allow shoppers to see every step of the way.
+Retailers targeting a tech-savvy niche could charge premiums for blockchain-verified fish, for example.
+Rzetecki imagines QR codes on packaging that allow shoppers to see every step of the way.
 “Digital signatures of each company in the supply chain can provide a tamper-proof history.
 It’s much clearer from an end-user perspective.
 They have all the information in one place.”

 Verifiably sustainable products could command a higher price just as wild-caught, free-range, fair trade, and similar premium products do today.
-In fact, a blockchain-based application may do more to infuse trust in these labels than government regulators do already.
+In fact, an application with a blockchain back end may do more to infuse trust in these labels than murky industry groups and government bodies do already.
 Economic pressure from an informed public may force companies to clean up their acts.

 Switching out species on the label is not limited to fish, though.
-The 2013 horse meat scandal in the European Union is one recent example.
-Despite strict labeling requirements in the bloc, dishonest producers snuck horsemeat and pork into beef products.
+The 2013 horsemeat scandal in the European Union is one high-profile example.
+Despite strict labeling requirements in the bloc, dishonest producers snuck horsemeat and pork into products labeled as beef.
 Unsurprisingly, this sent shockwaves through the logistics and supply chain management industry as government regulators cracked down driving costs up for the entire industry.

 Adulteration poses several risks to consumers, and retailers alike.
 In the horsemeat scandal, large retailers bore the brunt of the outrage that unfolded as the first point of consumer contact.
 Alienating consumers is just one of the many risks the adulteration scandal poses.
 Those with dietary restrictions, especially religious ones, may move to competitors who can verify the source of meat to trusted suppliers.